Setter is a subroutine which is invoked with the assignment statement format.

 Access-control determines the access level of the setter by specifying a keyword either open or closed.

-If the access-control is open, you can invoke the setter from outside the class definition.
-If the access-control is closed, you can invoke the setter only inside the class definition.
+If it is open, you can invoke the setter from outside the class definition.
+If it is closed, you can invoke the setter only inside the class definition.

-setter keyword indicates that this definition is setter.
+The setter is a keyword which indicates this is a setter.
 It must be present between the access-control and setter-name.

 Identifier and embedded class name can use for the setter name.

-The argument is a single pair of the class name and identifier which is surrounded by parentheses.
+The argument is a pair of the class name and identifier which is surrounded by parentheses.

-An endsetter is a keyword which indicates an end of a setter definition.
-It has to exist at the end of a definition.
+The endsetter is a keyword which indicates end of definition.
+You can use the abbreviation es instead of endsetter.

-You can define any number setter which has same name if type of argument is different.
+You can define setters which has same name if class of argument is different.

 A setter generates a scope.

 A setter can return to invoker from anywhere by return statement.
 The return statement of the setter should not return an instance.
-If the control has reached the endsetter without encountering a return statement, it assume that there was a return statement and return to caller.
+If the control has reached the endsetter without encountering a return statement, it returns to invoker.